format_list_bulleted Topic Overview

 Capital equipment must be received in order for the vendor to be paid and it must be tracked in Sunflower to ensure control over the asset.
 See Purchase and Manage Capital Equipment for more information.

-Equipment Fabrications
+Equipment fabrications

 An equipment fabrication is a unique individual piece of equipment or scientific instrument built by Stanford personnel not by a vendor or subcontractor.
 The completed fabricated product must meet the criteria listed for capital equipment and the fabrication criteria listed in the Property Management Manual 2.6 Fabrication.